 3. The weak and the strong forces of the Standard Model are wrong and do not exist in the universe.

 It is obvious with the above three criticisms of post-modern physics against the Standard Model that it is wrong, but there is a better or enticing option to post-modernize the Standard Model instead of discarding it.

 Thus, if all of these are duly noted and post-modern physics is fully embraced and some of its discoveries incorporated into what is left of the Standard Model, then it could at least become a theory that is not so wrong after all.

 – M. V. Echa

-Addendum: The author still encourages us not to discard the standard model as the new discoveries of post-modern physics can be incorporated into it to give it a picture that comes close to reality, even as it is still somewhat based on the discretion principle.
+Addendum: The author would encourage us not to discard the Standard Model as the new discoveries of post-modern physics can be incorporated into it to give it a picture that comes close to reality, even as it is still somewhat based on the discretion principle.